• Skip to primary navigation

 Essentially a braised pot roast, Bavarian-style sauerbraten uses simple ingredients and patience to transform a common beef roast into something quite remarkable and deeply satisfying.

-Traditional Sauerbraten is relatively easy to make, but it does take require some advance planning, as it must be marinated for at least 3 days, and preferably for up to a week.
+Classic Sauerbraten is relatively easy to make, but it does take require some advance planning, as it must be marinated for at least 3 days - and preferably for up to a week.
 (In Germany, it is marinated up to two weeks!)
 Be reassured, though; it is totally worth the effort!

-What cut of meat should be used for Sauerbraten?
+What is the best cut of meat for Sauerbraten?

 We use a 3½ to 4 pound beef rump roast, or bottom round.
 (This size fits perfectly in our 10-inch Dutch oven.)
 Other cuts that work well include boneless beef chuck roast, top round, or even brisket.
 (Germans are known to use many other meats for making sauerbraten; most notably, horse meat.
 That won’t be happening here.)
 If you avoid beef, sauerbraten can also be successfully made with a pork roast.